Open Circuit

 Switch

-• Manually opens or closes circuit.
+• Manually opens or closes an electrical circuit.

 Fuse